stephen1521/project-management_front-end/README.md

   - Edit Task
   - Comment on Task
   - Delete a Task
-  - Members assigned to task
+  - View members assigned to task
-  -

 ## Roles